spleafy/SimplifyIt-Angular-OLD/README.md

 ## Features

-- Being connected with your team
+- **24/7** connection with your team.
-- Integrated Chat
-- Integrated Video And Audio Calls
-- Scheduled Meetings
-- Push Notifications
-- Easy Integration with Google Docs, Sheets And Presentations
+- **Chat, Talk, Video Call, Schedule Meetings**, We have it all.

 ## To run the project

-- Git clone the repo
+- Git clone the repository.
-- Create a .env file in server/config/, including a TOKEN_SECRET and a SESSION_SECRET
+- Create a .env file in server/config/, including a TOKEN_SECRET and a SESSION_SECRET.
-- Run `npm install`
+- Run `npm install`.
-- Run server.js in server/
+- Run server.js in server/.
-- Run `ng serve --port 3000 --open`
+- Run `ng serve --port 3000 --open`.